dimitri-nicolo/calico/v2.2/getting-started/openshift/installation.md

        oc apply -f ./oauth-client.yaml

-## Installing Policy Violation Alerting
+## Installing metrics and logs

+### Enable Metrics

 Below, we'll cover how to enable metrics in {{site.prodname}} and how to launch Prometheus using Prometheus-Operator.

-### Enable Metrics

 **Prerequisite**: `calicoctl` [installed](../../usage/calicoctl/install) and [configured](../../usage/calicoctl/configure/).
 We recommend [installing](../../usage/calicoctl/install#installing-calicoctl-as-a-container-on-a-single-host) calicoctl as a container in OpenShift.